justine6/jutellane-blogs/README.md

 This repository automates the process of fixing, validating, and deploying blog content to GitHub Pages.
 It ensures each post is properly formatted, metadata is up-to-date, and all site artifacts are published automatically.

-# Jutellane Blogs · Public Site
+# Justine Longla T. DevOps Blog · Public Site

 This is the **live site** built from artifacts generated in:
 - https://github.com/justine6/md-to-html-static